haideralp/Sparta_Virtualisation/README.md

 - Env var we have a key word called 'export' eg. export Last_Name=Abedi
 - Check specific Env var 'printenv Last_Name' outcome 'value' (Abedi)
 - Use same spelling as it is case sensitive
-  ##### How tom make Env Variable 'PERSISTENT'
+##  How to make Env Variable 'PERSISTENT'
-  - research how to make env persistent of your 'first_name' and 'last_name' and 'DB_HOST=mongodb://192.168.10.150:27017/posts'
+- Task research how to make env persistent of your 'first_name' and 'last_name' and 'DB_HOST=mongodb://192.168.10.150:27017/posts'
+1. Inside your Vm enviromnent ()
   - sudo nano ~/.bashrc
   - export first_name=Haider
   - export last_name=Abedi